reflectoring/reflectoring.github.io/content/blog/2022/2022-04-18-reactive-architecture-using-spring-boot.md

 }
 ```

-Next, we will update the service layer implementation to encapsulate the business logic as per reactive design.
+Next, we will update the service layer implementation to encapsulate the business logic as per reactive design:

 ```java
 @Slf4j